Skip to main content

 8:45am AusIMM and AIG Official Conference Opening, Stephen Durkin, CEO, AusIMM and Jaime Livesey, CEO, Australian Institute of Geoscientists.

-9:00am CRIRSCO presentation, Garth Kirkman
+9:00am All about CRIRSCO, Garth Kirkman

 10:00am Morning tea